Banana Peppers – All About Them

 What is a Banana Pepper?

 The banana pepper is a mild, medium-sized chili pepper with a tangy, slightly sweet taste.
 It is not considered a hot pepper, offering either no heat or a slight tingle.
-Compared to the mildest jalapeno pepper, it is 5 times milder.
+Compared to the mildest jalapeno pepper, it is 5 times milder, if offering any heat at all.

 Also known as the yellow wax pepper or banana chili, the Banana Pepper has a mild, sweet taste that is very popular on many types of foods.
 It is commonly eaten on pizza, in Greek salads, on sandwiches, or stuffed with meat and/or cheese.